-USC students have access to the USC Fraser Coast Library which is located in the same building as the Fraser Coast Regional Council Library.
+USC students have access to the USC Fraser Coast Library which is located opposite the Fraser Coast Regional Council Library.
 Hands-on Library orientation sessions are held at the beginning of each semester to help you learn how to access the on-shelf and online resources available.
 Library staff are also on hand to guide you through your research.

 Lists of required text books can be found at: